 All webinars will air at 2:00 p.m.
 ET and will be available on-demand to view at your convenience within 24 hours of the live airing.
 All registered attendees will have access to the on-demand recordings for up to one year.

-This session will provide an overall economic outlook of the property/casualty insurance industry.
-This session will include a high-level look at industry trends and disrupters.
-The always-popular Robert Hartwig, Ph.D., will provide important insights that will help you manage your company's risk.
+This session will provide an overall economic outlook of the property/casualty insurance industry and will include a high-level look at industry trends and disrupters.
+The always-popular Robert Hartwig, Ph.D., will provide important insights that will help you manage your company’s risk.

 Director, Center for Risk & Uncertainty Management